Georg Simmel: The Metropolis and Mental Life

 One of Simmel's most notable essays is "The Metropolis and Mental Life" ("Die Großstädte und das Geistesleben") from 1903, which was originally given as one of a series of lectures on all aspects of city life by experts in various fields, ranging from science and religion to art.
 The series was conducted alongside the Dresden cities exhibition of 1903.
 Simmel was originally asked to lecture on the role of intellectual (or scholarly) life in the big city, but he effectively reversed the topic in order to analyze the effects of the big city on the mind of the individual.
 As a result, when the lectures were published as essays in a book, to fill the gap, the series editor himself had to supply an essay on the original topic.

-The Metropolis and Mental Life was not particularly well received during Simmel's lifetime.
-The organizers of the exhibition over-emphasized its negative comments about city life, because Simmel also pointed out positive transformations.
+"The Metropolis and Mental Life" was not particularly well received during Simmel's lifetime.
+The organisers of the exhibition overemphasised its negative comments about city life, because Simmel also pointed out positive transformations.
 During the 1920s the essay was influential on the thinking of Robert E. Park and other American sociologists at the University of Chicago who collectively became known as the "Chicago School".
 It gained wider circulation in the 1950s when it was translated into English and published as part of Kurt Wolff's edited collection, The Sociology of Georg Simmel.
 It now appears regularly on the reading lists of courses in urban studies and architecture history.
 However, it is important to note that the notion of the blasé is actually not the central or final point of the essay, but is part of a description of a sequence of states in an irreversible transformation of the mind.
 In other words, Simmel does not quite say that the big city has an overall negative effect on the mind or the self, even as he suggests that it undergoes permanent changes.
 It is perhaps this ambiguity that gave the essay a lasting place in the discourse on the metropolis.

 The Philosophy of Money

 In The Philosophy of Money, Simmel views money as a component of life which helped us understand the totality of life.
 Simmel believed people created value by making objects, then separating themselves from that object and then trying to overcome that distance.
 He found that things which were too close were not considered valuable and things which were too far for people to get were also not considered valuable.
 Considered in determining value was the scarcity, time, sacrifice, and difficulties involved in getting the object.

-For Simmel, city life led to a division of labor and increased financialization.
+For Simmel, city life led to a division of labor and increased financialisation.
 As financial transactions increase, some emphasis shifts to what the individual can do, instead of who the individual is.
 Financial matters in addition to emotions are in play.